Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 return name if name in students else None

-• The return value of find_student is either a string (str) or None.
+• The function find_student returns string type (str) or None.

 Summary